How to start from Zero and begin your journey to Hero.

 Basically, you can... and need to... set up your EverQuest window in a way that suits you, that allows you to play the game in a smoother manner, with less stop and go and faster reactions.
 Once that is done, you can make adjustments as you go along.

-You will, over time, get used to and become accustomed to your EverQuest window set up, making your ability to react more immediately and know where things are, far more fluid and instinctive.
+Over time, you will get used to and become accustomed to, your EverQuest window set up, making your ability to instinctively react and innately 'know' where things are... making EverQuest play far more fluid and instinctive.
 This is a good thing.

-Because of this, if you have more than one Character, it might also be a good idea to keep the lay out the same or similar on each Character, because if the lay out is different for each Character you will be less able to react instinctively or expediently.
+Because of this, if you have more than one Character, it might also be a good idea to keep the lay out the same or similar on each Character... because if the lay out is overly different for each Character, you will be less able to react instinctively or expediently.

 Once you have any window right where you want it on screen, you want to 'lock' it in place to prevent it from getting moved about as you click on things while playing.
 This is accomplished by right clicking the top of a window (see #1 in image below) and then selecting the 'Lock' option (#2 in the image below).
 An asterisk (*) will appear by the Lock Option to show that that the option is in place.
 This window will now stay in it's current position on your Screen.
 Even after you close it and then re-open it, it will re-open in the same position.